Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Applications of our Framework

-We now discuss how to derive bicriterion approximations in multi-objective optimization settings, in which one objective is maximized subject to a lower bound on another.
-For ease of presentation, we restrict ourselves to pricing.
+In this part, we apply our framework to multi-objective settings where we wish to maximize one objective function subject to a lower bound on another one, as is the case in Ramsey pricing \cite{ramsey1927contribution}; the corresponding elevated flow relaxation program is decribed in Algorithm~\ref{alg:multi_objective}.
 Formally, the problem is as follows: we are given a $m$-unit system, a requirement $c\geq 0$, and objectives $\Phi_m(\cdot)$ and $\Psi_m(\cdot)$; the goal is to maximize $\Phi_m(\q)$ subject to $\Psi_m(\q)\geq c$.
 We again assume that both objectives can be decomposed into per-ride rewards with associated concave reward curves $\crl*{R_{ij}^{\Psi}}$ and $\crl*{R_{ij}^{\Phi}}$.

 Similarly to Equation \eqref{eq:elevated}, we first elevate both objectives to obtain $\widehat{\Phi}(\widehat{\q})=\sum_{i,j}\phi_{ij}R^{\Phi}_{ij}(\widehat{q}_{ij})$ and $\widehat{\Psi}(\widehat{\q})=\sum_{i,j}\phi_{ij}R^{\Psi}_{ij}(\widehat{q}_{ij})$.
 Since per-ride rewards are non-increasing on the quantiles, this can only increase the values of the objectives.
 We then impose the supply circulation and demand bounding constraints to create the flow polytope constraints.
-This mathematical program (Algorithm \ref{alg:multi_objective}) is the elevated flow relaxation for our multi-objective setting; we argue below that this is indeed a relaxation.
+This mathematical program (Algorithm \ref{alg:multi_objective}) is the elevated flow relaxation program for our multi-objective setting; we argue below that this is indeed a relaxation.
 It can be efficiently optimized since the objective is concave while the polytope is convex: the convex combination of any two feasible quantiles is feasible since $\widehat{\Psi}(\cdot)$ is concave.